-The church was originally the chapel of a monastery founded by the Cardinal in the 14th century.
-The cloister abuts the north side of the church and once served the monastery buildings.
-When the monastery was destroyed during the French Revolution, the Church became the centre of the Villeneuve parish, and still is today.
-In the church there are several works of art, the tomb of the Cardinal de Via, and a copy of the famous Pietà de Villeneuve which now hangs in the Louvre.
+Church of Southern Gothic style built in the 14th century by Cardinal Arnaud de Via, nephew of Pope John XXII.
+It was the chapel of a monastery of canons founded by the cardinal in the 14th century.
+The cloister, leaning against the north side, served the other buildings of the monastery.
+This monastery was suppressed during the Revolution and the Collegiate Church became the seat of the parish of Villeneuve, which it still is today.
+It houses many works of art, the burial tomb of Cardinal de Via, as well as a copy of the famous Pietà de Villeneuve, the original of which is in the Louvre museum.

 Contact par mail